iqbalansyor/ObservableSwift/README.md

 ### TODO
-- Create a dummy flow to better understanding using of this class
+- Creating a dummy flow to better understanding using of this class
+- Adding documentation how to using this class on `.md`

 Create `issue` if anything you want to ask or contribute.